molML/activeML-navigation-of-condensate-phases/experiments/README.md

 -   `ground_truth/`, contains the ground truths dataframes collected from the different experiments.
 -   `ManualLab_experiments/`, contains some comparison of our AL method with non-ML strategies.
 -   `overfitting_tests/`, contains overfitting tests run on the current setup.
+-   `particle_features_data/`, contains the particles feature data extracted from the microscope.
 -   `RoboLabSynt_2D_A`, contains a complete in-silico test using a _dummy_ phase diagram that contains multiple separate pahses.